 For scenario b), AF triggers VFL training procedure with the selected NWDAF(s).
 Before the VFL training iteration execution, the AF interacts with the NWDAF(s) to prepare for the Vertical Federated Learning procedure, in this preparation procedure samples of training data should be selected and aligned between AF and NWDAF(s).
 The detailed procedure of VFL training is described in clause 6.x.2.2.2.

-For scenario a), due to the ML model was trained between NWDAF and AF(s) in a distributed manner, the NWDAF can only trigger VFL inference procedure with the selected AF(s) in a distributed manner, which participated in the VFL training procedure.
-The detailed procedure of VFL is described in clause 6.x.2..1.
+For scenario a), due to the ML model was trained between NWDAF and AF(s) in a jointly distributed manner, the NWDAF can trigger joint VFL inference procedure only with the selected AF(s) which participated in the VFL training procedure.
+The detailed procedure of the joint VFL inference for scenario a) is described in clause 6.x.2.4.1.

-For scenario b), due to the ML model was trained between AF and NWDAF(s) in a distributed manner, the AF can only trigger VFL inference procedure with the selected NWDAF(s) in a distributed manner, which participated in the VFL training procedure.
-The detailed procedure of VFL is described in clause 6.x.2..2.
+For scenario b), due to the ML model was trained between AF and NWDAF(s) in a jointly distributed manner, the AF can trigger joint VFL inference procedure only with the selected NWDAF(s) which participated in the VFL training procedure.
+The detailed procedure of the joint VFL inference for scenario b) is described in clause 6.x.2.4.2.

 6.X.2 Procedures

-6.x.2.1 Discovery and selection of VFL clients (extending existing one)Interoperability information such as,ML
+6.x.2.1 Discovery and selection of VFL clients

+6.x.2.1.0 VFL capabilities within NF profile

+The VFL server and VFL clients such as the AF or the NEF (on behalf of the AF) or the NWDAF registers its VFL capabilities into NRF:

+VFL capability information, whether the AF or NWDAF can act as a VFL Server or VFL Client or both.
+(MANDATORY).

+If VFL capability information indicates that the AF or NWDAF can perform VFL then the AF or NWDAF provide the list of Analytics IDs that can train.
+Per Analytics ID the NF provides:

+- (Optional) VFL training method (e.g. neural networks, etc).

+- Dimensionality of the intermediate results (e.g. number of samples and number of nodes)

+-

+- (Optional).
+The list of supported features spaces.

+- Time interval supporting VFL.

+- Other parameters that are listed in clause 6.2A.2 in TS 23.288,

+Editor's note: Whether changes or additional parameters are needed in the VFL profile is FFS.

 6.x.2.1.1 Discovery and selection of AF(s) if NWDAF as the VFL server